swany5518/LicensingSystem/README.md

 Products are runtime protected so they cannot be ran without a valid license

 ### Status
-This project is not done yet.
+This project is working, but more could be added.
 I am writing an ImGui menu for a demo.
 I am currently writing a C++ UI library that I will add to this project for the UI once its complete

+### Demos
+client's point of view account creation, login, and product run: https://streamable.com/w6gq8k